 out of a possible 100 points

-Changing the gender markers on a birth certificate currently only takes the applicant requesting it, but those changes have been banned as of July 2020, though the new law is being challenged in court.
+Changing the gender markers on a birth certificate currently only takes the applicant requesting it.
 A driver’s license gender marker change requires an affidavit signed by a physician.
 There is no statewide nondiscrimination protections on the basis of sexual orientation or gender identity.

-Idaho’s U.S. Senators and its Governor all have records of speaking and voting against LGBT+ equity and inclusion.
+Idaho’s U.S. Senators and its Governor all have records of speaking and voting against LGBTQ+ equity and inclusion.
 The state has a religious exemption law in place.

 Knowingly exposing someone to HIV can be prosecuted as a felony.* There are no hate crimes protections on the basis of sexual orientation or gender identity.
 There is no law mandating trans-related health coverage; state employee plans cover it but require pre-authorization.

 14% of transgender employees in Idaho reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as having someone at work share private information about their gender.
-32% of LGBT+ individuals in Idaho reported food insecurity, more than double the rate for non-LGBT+ people (15%).
-Up to 28% of LGBT+ individuals in Idaho reported making less than $24,000 per year.
-8% of LGBT+ individuals report unemployment in Idaho, almost double the rate for non-LGBT+ people (5%).
+32% of LGBTQ+ individuals in Idaho reported food insecurity, more than double the rate for non-LGBTQ+ people (15%).
+Up to 28% of LGBTQ+ individuals in Idaho reported making less than $24,000 per year.
+8% of LGBTQ+ individuals report unemployment in Idaho, almost double the rate for non-LGBTQ+ people (5%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology